DigiCare Insurance

 • Buy from an insurer or broker that issues the stamped certificate the same day.
 The bottleneck is the immigration appointment, not the paperwork.

 • Avoid quotes that look too cheap.
-Anything materially below €170 for an adult under 70, or €270 for someone aged 70 and over, is almost always a non-compliant travel product or a stripped-down Plan B with a lower hospital cap.
+Anything materially below €150 for an adult under 62, or below the band rate for older insureds (€210/€245/€270/€315/€430), is almost always a non-compliant travel product or a stripped-down Plan B with a lower hospital cap.
 The Migration Department will reject either.

 What this means for you: